Tenerife in 5 Days: everything you need to know

 Puerto de la Cruz| ©Eduardo Arostegui

-On your fourth day, you will simply end up falling head over heels in love with Tenerife, if you haven't already.
-The landscapes of the north have a particular charm and in one day you will be able to visit the main dream spots.
+On your fourth day, you'll simply fall head over heels in love with Tenerife, if you haven't already.
+The landscapes of the north have a special charm, and in one day you can visit all the main dream locations.

 Puerto de la Cruz

-The tour of the fourth day in Tenerife, begins in one of the most popular and touristic places in the north of the island, Puerto de la Cruz.
-It is also one of the most chosen places by many tourists to stay on their trip to Tenerife, as it is one of the cities with more life and movement.
+The fourth day's tour of Tenerife begins in one of the most popular tourist spots in the north of the island, Puerto de la Cruz.
+It is also one of the most popular places for tourists to stay during their trip to Tenerife, as it is one of the liveliest and most vibrant cities.

-Here you will have many places of tourist interest to visit and you will be able to do it perfectly walking, since everything is relatively close.
-So that you can get the most out of this small city, let me tell you what are the main places of interest that you can not omit in your tour:
+There are many tourist attractions to visit here, and you can easily do so on foot, as everything is relatively close by.
+To help you get the most out of this small city, let me tell you about the main places of interest that you cannot miss on your tour:

-• The Castle of San Felipe: this is an ancient and imposing fortress of the city.
+• San Felipe Castle: this is an ancient and imposing fortress in the city.

-• The Puerto de la Cruz Pier, one of the most popular of the island.
+• The Puerto de la Cruz Pier, one of the most popular on the island

 • The Botanical Garden